-- Be prepared to submit contact information for two academic referees.
+- You will be required to enter information for two academic referees.
 Please contact your referees in advance to obtain an email address (preferably a university email address).
 Be sure to inform your referees that you are doing this and that the University of Toronto, School of Graduate Studies will be contacting them by email.
-As soon as you have entered all the referee’s contact information and paid the application fee, the system will send an invitation to the referee to submit an appraisal electronically.
+Your referees will automatically receive a notification email that they have been requested to complete a reference for your application, along with instructions to submit their reference letter in the application system.